Federal Trade Commission.

 The Rule also advances the government's interest in supporting parental supervision over the materials to which children are exposed.
 In upholding a state statute that prohibited sales to minors of material not defined as obscene for adults, the Supreme Court stated in Ginsberg v.
 New York that the government's interest in the “well-being of its youth” and in supporting “parents' claim to authority in their own household” justified the regulation of otherwise protected expression.

 The comments the Commission received in response to the NPR demonstrate that sexually explicit email messages encroach upon individuals' right to privacy in their own homes.
 Furthermore, it is axiomatic, and confirmed by the record, that a substantial number of people find unwanted sexually oriented email to be offensive and, given the opportunity, would shield minors from exposure to such materials.
-By requiring the prescribed mark in the subject line and in the immediately viewable area of the email message, the Rule will aid email recipients to filter or delete this material without viewing it, thus advancing these legitimate government interests.
+By requiring the Start Printed Page 21027prescribed mark in the subject line and in the immediately viewable area of the email message, the Rule will aid email recipients to filter or delete this material without viewing it, thus advancing these legitimate government interests.
 In addition, the Rule's requirement for including the opt-out and other disclosures in the initially viewable area will enable unwilling recipients to avoid future exposure to such email messages.
 Finally, the requirement to exclude sexually oriented materials from the subject line of an email message, and to include only certain information in the “initially viewable” portion of an email message helps shield individuals and children from exposure to depictions of graphic sexual materials.

 A reasonable fit exists between the requirements of the Final Rule and the government's interests if the Rule directly advances those interests and is narrowly tailored.
 In this context, the “narrowly tailored” standard does not require that the government employ the least restrictive means to protect the substantial interests mentioned above.
 All that is required is a proportional response.